Cobraeti/docker-pyload/README.md

 Notes:
  * New users seems to be available only after pyLoad restart (Top right corner > Administrate > Restart pyLoad)
  * Don't forget to leave the user management script with choice 4 (Quit) or users won't be added

+#### Downloads folder
+The default folder for downloads is `/pyload/downloads`and must stay like that.
+If you need to change the destination folder for downloads, only change the volume mapping when creating the container (ex: `$ docker create --name pyLoad -v <NEW FOLDER>:/pyload/downloads ...`)